 - Wrap-around decks with rocking chairs

-All Accommodations in the Lookout Estate will include a Host Fee.
-The Host Fee includes access to Spa, Pool and Resort Activities, WiFi Password, Downtown Shuttle Service, Parking both on-site and Downtown (Exclusive of Saturday until 6PM) Service Gratuities, Cleaning Fee, beverages/ice in the refrigerator, bellman service, security, as well as guest information and Welcome to Eureka Springs Gift.
-The Host fee is 10.25%
+All Accommodations in the Lookout Estate will include a Service Gratuity and Resort Fee.
+The Resort Fee includes access to Spa, Pool and Resort Activities, WiFi Password, Downtown Shuttle Service, Parking both on-site and Downtown (Exclusive of Saturday until 6PM) Service Gratuities, Cleaning Fee, bellman service, security, as well as guest information and Welcome to Eureka Springs Gift.

 The Manor House History